Emmotes/ic_modron_library/docs/Lae'zel.md

 {:/nomarkdown}
 </span>

-The Strong core is far enough ahead of the Modest core that it's the best one to use for Lae'zel.
-That said - you could potentially use the Modest core if the pipes you have favour it.
+The Strong and Modest cores are so far ahead of the Magic (Non-Magic Variant) core that they are really the only choices for Lae'zel.
+Choose whichever you have the more favourable pipes for.

 [Back to Top](#top)